 While a single-node test server can be a useful tool for learning CockroachDB, the CockroachCloud offers a free 5GB server that provides backup and security.
 You can also install CockroachDB in a Kubernetes cluster to experiment with a full cluster in a local environment.

 Because CockroachDB is PostgreSQL compatible, you can use any Postgres compatible driver to connect to CockroachDB.
-In this chapter, we provided simple examples of connecting to CockroachDB using the PostgreSQL drivers for Java, Python, GoLang and NodeJS.
+We also provided simple examples of connecting to CockroachDB using the PostgreSQL drivers for Java, Python, GoLang and NodeJS.